rbouckaert/DeveloperManual/README.md

 Though some values have very low p-values, meaning they differ significantly, it is recommended to verify this using Tracer to make sure that the test is not unduly influenced by outliers.

+## Improving efficiency of model implementations

+If you have an implementation of a model that shows up in a profiler as being time consuming, it may be worth spending time to improve the computational efficiency of the model.
+To verify correctness of the new model you can just add both implementations to the likelihood or prior (whatever is appropriate) in the XML and log both of them.
+If they show different values in the log that is evidence something different is happening in the new implementation.

+Obviously, it will be sampling from a more peaked distribution since the contribution of the model is counted twice, but if correctness is what you are interested in this would work.

+Makes sure to log with frequency << 10000, since every 10000 steps these likelihoods will be calculated from scratch.

 ## Score based model validation